AEDs - Special Circumstances

 AEDs (automated external defibrillators) are used to deliver a shock that is designed to halt a harmful and chaotic ventricular rhythm and restore normal sinus rhythm.
 Most AEDs are designed for use by lay rescuers and are simple to use, incorporating verbal commands to prompt the AED user.
 There are certain circumstances that will change the way an AED is typically used, or may require the rescuer to perform an additional step prior to shocking the victim.
 Let’s examine some of these special circumstances and the interventions they require.

 Hair - Many male patients have hairy chests, which may prevent AED pads from sticking well to the chest.
 This may also prevent the AED from delivering an effective shock to the victim.
-The American Heart Association 2010 BLS for Healthcare Providers video recommends using a set of AED pads as depilatory agents.
-This may not be the best idea- what if there is only one set of pads included with the AED?
-In addition, these pads are very expensive and it seems a shame to waste a set of pads just to remove hair.
-Instead, we recommend using a razor to quickly shave any excess hair.
+The AHA 2016 Basic Life Support Provider Manual suggests if you have a second set of pads, you can use the first set to remove the excess hair.
+Since the pads are very sticky, you can press them down so they stick as much as possible, then quickly pull them off.
+Use the second set of pads for the possible defibrillation.
+However, these pads are expensive to replace so instead, we recommend using a razor to quickly shave any excess hair.
 Don’t worry about nicks- your victim won’t mind!
 We recommend adding a razor to every AED kit.

 Water - many people hold the mistaken belief that if the victim is laying in even a tiny amount of water they, too, will receive a shock when the victim is defibrillated.
 This is simply not true (at least, not if you are ‘hands off’ the victim, as you should be when a shock is about to be delivered).
 Of course, the victim should be laying on a firm surface for CPR, so if the victim is in the water or is lying in a large amount of water you will want to pull the victim to a dry area.
 Rest assured that a small amount of water won’t hurt.
 If you are really concerned, or if you are afraid that the AED pads will not stick because the victim is wet or has been sweating profusely (as some heart attack victims do), quickly wipe the victim’s chest dry.
 Your sleeve will do in a pinch.